courtois-neuromod/cneuromod_extract_tseries/docs/installation.rst

   git checkout rel/2022

 Pull the dataset repository's data from the server.
-To download the entire dataset recursively, do.
+To download the entire dataset recursively, do
 ::
   datalad get -r *

-To download a single subject's preprocessed data (e.g., sub-01), do.
+To download a single subject's preprocessed data (e.g., sub-01)
 ::
   datalad get -r sub-01/*